 To beat the machines.

 In order for an algorithm to know that if you like song A, you’ll probably also like song B, it needs to already know that lots of other people who like song A also like song B. This means that playlists created by algorithms are a great way to hear lots of tried-and-tested music, but a terrible way for music lovers to discover new music.

 I’m a real human being and the Real Rob Taylor podcast is made by humans, for humans.
 (Hence the name.)
 Every episode is crafted to be greater than the sum of its parts, taking listeners on a journey through music that is as enjoyable as a whole as it is for the tracks it contains.

 To eliminate pay for play.

-But by playing tracks based on the quality of the music, rather than the simple fact the artist has paid to be played (because they haven’t) Real Rob Taylor listeners end up with a better show, which they can then share with their friends, giving everyone a wider audience and a much better experience.
+With playlists selected by humans Real Rob Taylor listeners end up with a better experience, which they can will hopefully share with their friends, giving everyone a wider audience and a much better experience.